Is your vehicle misfiring, having a rough idle, dying at idle, or is the engine shaking? Learn how to fix it by simply replacing the Ignition Coil.

-The most common symptom that you have a bad ignition coil is Acura check engine light coming on and engengine light coming on and engine misfire.
+The most common symptom of a bad ignition coil is an Acura check engine light and an engine misfire.

 What you will need

-- Park the ACURA on level ground.
-To avoid getting burned, allow the engine to cool down before replacing the ignition coils.
+Park the ACURA on level ground.
+Allow the engine to cool down before replacing the ignition coils to avoid getting burned.

-- Remove ignition coil from the engine block.
+Remove the ignition coil from the engine block.
 It may be difficult to pull out the coil.
 If that is the case, try twisting the coil as you pull it out.

-To change all Acura coils at the local Acura dealer or auto repair shop costs anywhere from $400-$600.
-Doing this job yourself typically costs about $100-$150, in some cases even less.
+Changing all Acura coils at the local Acura dealer or auto repair shop costs anywhere from $400 to $600.
+This job typically costs about $100-$150, sometimes even less.

 While you can change just the defective coil, it is recommended to change all coils at once.
-If you are on a tight budget, you can replace only the bad coil but keep in mind that another coil may fail a few months down the road.
+If you are on a tight budget, you can replace only the bad coil but keep in mind that another coil may fail a few months later.

 If the check engine light is still on after you replace the Ignition Coil, you can use the YOUCANIC Full System Scanner to clear the stored codes.
 This scanner can also read and clear fault codes on every control module of your Acura vehicle.